tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 ## My Recurring Nightmare - Data Annotation

-I knew this would involve in making another YOLOv8 vision model for this but it should be easier this time.
+I knew this would involve making another YOLOv8 vision model for this, but it should be easier this time.
 The gauges are UI elements and should be on screen at most times and this makes class distribution consistent.
-Each **gauge** is distinct in colour, location, appearance and take a signifiant portion of the screen.
+Each **gauge** is distinct in colour, location, appearance and take a significant portion of the screen.
 This should result in less annotated frames needed overall.
 Although the **system texts** are more situational, there is still an abundance of examples for most of them in a typical match.

 ![ggstrive_system_text](../assets/img/bar_labels.jpg)
 _Class distribution from initial training_

 The class distribution is much better resulting in good results early on.
-After the initial training I implemented an iterative process where I would, train a vision model -> Use the model to create labels on new frames -> Adjust any incorrect labels -> train the vision model with the new frames.
+After the initial training I implemented an iterative process where I would train a vision model -> Use the model to create labels on new frames -> Adjust any incorrect labels -> train the vision model with the new frames.
 This allowed me to quickly annotate frames at a much higher rate.

 ![ggstrive_bar_confusion_matrix](../assets/img/bar_final_confusion_matrix.png)
 _Confusion Matrix during a later training_

 The confusion matrix shows the actual class against the predicted class.
 An ideal matrix would only have points along the diagonal as that is where the actual class and predicted class intersect.
-In this model there are a few minor errors however they are primarily 'background', which is used when no prediction is made.
+In this model there were a few minor errors however they are primarily 'background', which is used when no prediction is made.
 This is not a big deal as the videos run at 60fps (frames per second) and missing the value of a gauge on a singular frame is not the end of the world.

 ## At Last...
 Data Collection